Sidarion/nand-push/README.md

    demo environment).

-2. Clone this repository to a system with ansible >= 2.4 installed and ideally with the netbox-joined-inventory script on it.
+2. Clone this repository to a system with ansible >= 2.4 installed and ideally with the netbox-joined-inventory script and netbox on it.

+3. Install the ansible galaxy role under the `network-orchestrator/roles` folder.
+   See the [ansible galaxy](https://galaxy.ansible.com/sidarion/cumulus) readme for further instructions.

-3. Take a look at the example files in `network-orchestrator/group_vars` and `network-orchestrator/snippets` and copy them to remove the `example.` in front of the file name.
+4. Take a look at the example files in `network-orchestrator/group_vars` and `network-orchestrator/snippets` and copy them to remove the `example.` in front of the file name.
 Change the variables for your needs.
 If you dont need static routing dont copy the snippet example.
 Please see the comments inside the example